-As the digital landscape gets more complex, it’s important that marketers take a more scientific approach to their digital marketing strategies by independently considering two variables: the message they are conveying and the method with which they put it into market.
+As the digital landscape gets more complex, it’s important that marketers take a more scientific approach to their digital marketing strategies by independently considering two variables: the message they are conveying and the method with which they put it into the market.

 As digital marketers, we’re often tempted to operate with a “set it and forget it” mindset.
-In other words, we set up a campaign in Adwords or Facebook, generate the creative, set whatever parameters the system suggests, and send it out into cyberspace.
+In other words, we set up a campaign in Google Ads or Facebook, generate the creative, set whatever parameters the system suggests, and send it out into cyberspace.
 Over time, we may start getting more traffic to our website.
 Or maybe we won’t.
 Maybe our sales funnel starts filling with leads.
 Or it doesn’t.
-Perhaps we even see sales increase.
+Perhaps we even see a sales increase.
 Or not.

 Whatever the indicators of success for the particular digital marketing campaign, and no matter if we’re seeing them or not, we have no idea why what’s happening is happening.
-The “set it and forget it” approach provides no way of learning what it is about our campaigns that is working or not working, and it fails to deliver insight into which individual variables to evaluate and adjust.
+The “set it and forget it” approach provides no way of learning what it is about our campaigns that are working or not working, and it fails to deliver insight into which individual variables to evaluate and adjust.

 Treat Marketing Like a Science

 With access to more data and technology than ever before, it is prudent upon us to take a more scientific approach when it comes to our digital marketing strategy.
 In that regard, a digital marketing campaign can be thought of as an experiment.
 During an experiment, a good scientist evaluates the variables of the experiment independently of one another.
 By doing this, he/she can pinpoint the factors at play and determine what does and does not contribute to the results.

 In digital marketing, the variables at play can all be grouped within the framework of either “message” or “method.”

 The digital marketing message includes all the elements involved with actually creating the ad or communication going into the market.
 When evaluating the message, it’s important to consider the following: